 3. Protein Intake and its Relation to Health with the Turkish Diet

 It is very essential to include proteins in your diet and fortunately.
 Turkish cuisine can provide people with many healthy options with protein.
-Seafood mainly fish is characteristic although all sorts of fish from the Aegean and Mediterranean seas are NOT mentioned.
+Seafood mainly fish is characteristic although all sorts of fish from the Aegean and Mediterranean seas are not mentioned.
 We regularly consume fish such as mackerel, sardines, and sea bass as they are great sources of omega-3 fatty acids, which are good for the heart as well as the brain.

 Turkey and chicken are other popular meats in Turkey which are sources of lean protein though containing slightly less fat than red meat.
 Soups, kebabs, and koftes are examples of dishes typical for this cuisine where minced meat is mixed with vegetables and spices to produce a very nutritive and tasty meal.
 Moreover, there are protein ingredients derived from plants and these mostly include legumes and nuts thus are vegetarian-friendly and also very fulfilling.